JoddieNgatz/MERN-Stack-Book-Publisher-WebApp/frontend/README.md

 import { BrowserRouter as Router, Switch, Route, Link } from "react-router-dom";
   wrap all ui elements ny <Router></Router>
 3. Added Nav Bar
+4. npm install axios
+Initialize axios (axiosInitialize.js) to communicate with backend api. https://www.digitalocean.com/community/tutorials/react-axios-react
+  ~~Many projects on the web need to interface with a REST API at some stage in their development.
+Axios is a lightweight HTTP client based on the $http service within Angular.js v1.x and is similar to the native JavaScript Fetch API.~~